Significant Recent Appellate Decisions

-- Secured summary judgment for policy holder that coverage existed on a boiler machinery policy for several multi-million dollar loses.
+- Secured multi-million-dollar summary judgment for a policy holder who was seeking insurance coverage on a boiler machinery policy.

-- Secured summary judgment for City of Omaha in multi-million dollar contract case against original Kerry Pedestrian bridge design and engineering firm.
+- Secured summary judgment for City of Omaha in multi-million-dollar contract case concerning Kerry Pedestrian bridge.

-- Secured summary judgment dismissing legal malpractice action against lawyer in an estate and will claim.
+- Secured summary judgment dismissing legal malpractice action against lawyer in a multi-million-dollar estate/will claim.

 - Secured summary judgments in various cases finding that a railroad is not at fault for causing an auto/train crossing accident.

-She received her bachelor’s degree in classical humanities from St. Mary’s University in Winona, Minnesota.
-She was a recipient of St. Mary’s University Academic Scholarship, and in the St. Mary’s University Honors Program.
+Ms. O’Brien received her bachelor’s degree in classical humanities from St. Mary’s University in Winona, Minnesota.
+She was a recipient of St. Mary’s University Academic Scholarship and was enrolled in the St. Mary’s University Honors Program.
 She received her law degree from Creighton University School of Law.
 At Creighton University, she was awarded the Roscoe Pound Scholarship and Award for Moot Court achievement and took Second place at the U.S. International Moot Court Competition.

 8th Circuit Court of Appeals

 United States District Court for the Eastern & Western Districts of Arkansas